 First-time, slower half marathoners should conserve their energy for the race.
 If you would rather jog instead of walk, do so at a recovery-run pace.
 Again, this is for first-time half marathoners.
 Seasoned runners will be warming up with 1-2 mile faster pace runs before the race.

 Pre-race – Corraling

-Some Races of Corrals while other races simply line up at the starting line.
+Some races have Corrals while other races simply line up at the starting line.
 Corral are groups of runners that are separated by a time length to help offset the volume of people that would otherwise clog the streets.
 Corals are based on finish times which can then be broken down to a pace.
 Some races go by pace, other races go by finish time. they are both the same in the end.
-If you’re unsure of what your actual pace will be you’ll need to guess on your pace as close as you can.
+If you’re unsure of what your actual pace will be you’ll need to guess your pace as close as you can.
 Otherwise, you’ll be stuck in the last tier (slowest corral) and be the last to finish up the race.

 When you’re standing in the starting line I like to keep my legs moving a little bit, back and forth.
 If there is room in the coral I will slowly walk back and forth and shake out my leg muscles.

 I normally run with a 2 Liter (68 ounces) waterpark (click here for my hydration pack review) during half marathon races and greater distances because I like to space out my drinking consistently over the racecourse.
 I normally during anywhere from 4 to 5 gulps which about 4 to 5 ounces each mile.

 Some runners choose not to bring or carry water during the half marathon which is also fine.
 There are usually at least 4 water stations on the course.
 You will want to drink about two cups of 4 ounces of water (8 oz total).
 If you’re lucky they will have 12 fl oz water bottles.
 I try to drink at least 4 bottles of water (12 fl oz. x 4 = 48 fl oz of water)